 The same kind of thing happens when you turn a doorknob.
 The knob is a wheel and is connected to a rod, which is the axle.
-The rod pulls on a latch that moves out of the doorframe so the door can open.
+When you turn the knob, the rod pulls on a latch that moves out of the doorframe.
+Now, you can open the door.

-That’s the thing about simple machines: There are always tradeoffs.
-The larger the wheel, the less force you have to apply, but you have to apply that force over a greater distance.
+With simple machines, there are always trade‑offs.
+The larger the wheel, the less force you have to use.
+But you have to use that force over a greater distance.
 So, you trade distance for force.
-When it comes to doorknobs and wrenches, as well as faucets and screwdrivers, that’s not a bad trade!
+That’s not a bad trade!

 Wheels and Axles Can Be Fun

-Have you ever ridden on a Ferris wheel?
-It’s one of the largest wheels and axles.
-A motor supplies the force that turns the axle.
+A Ferris wheel is one of the largest examples of a wheel and axle.
+Its motor supplies the force that turns the axle.
 The axle moves a short distance because it makes a small circle.
-The cars at the outer edge of the wheel move a much longer distance because they make a much bigger circle.
-The big circle lets the riders climb high into the air!
+The cars at the outer edge of the wheel move a longer distance because they make a bigger circle.
+That big circle lets riders climb high into the sky.
+What a view!